 If the employer chooses to adopt the carryover increase, a plan amendment is required by December 31, 2021.

 On March 27, 2020, the IRS stated that High Deductible Health Plans could cover COVID-19 diagnoses and treatments without affecting the HDHP status.
 This allows Health Savings Account (HSA) owners to keep their plan status, which enables them to contribute to their HSAs.

 The May 12 guidance from the IRS clarifies that the date for these treatments is retroactive to January 1, 2020.
 In addition, it also allows those plans to cover influenza A&B, norovirus and other coronaviruses, and RSV, under COVID-19 testing.

-Along with the testing for COVID-19, the March 27 guidance also allowed telehealth services to be covered by an HDHP without jeopardizing the plan’s status.
+Along with the testing for COVID-19, the March 27 guidance also allowed telehealth services to be covered by an HDHP before the deductible is met without jeopardizing the plan’s status.